 Each child gets a bottle each and then they go crazy spraying each other and everything they see around.

 Get as many of these as you can.
 Kids will LOVE it and they are very easy to clean up, do not stain or stick to surfaces.

 Super simple DIY paint recipe:

 1 part of flour mixed with 1 part of water and food colouring depending on desired colour intensity.
 I used around 500g of flour for our paint.
 Normally you would add 1 part of salt to the recipe but I don’t recommend it.
 Children use their hands and feet to paint – salt may aggravate their skin and cause reaction.

-A couple things to remember if you decide to throw “messy”, “artsy” kids party
+A couple of things to remember if you decide to throw “messy”, “artsy” kids party

-- make sure you’re really, like really, good friends with kids’ parents, because party like this will test your friendship like nothing else.
-I mean for some it took 5 washes to clean off all the glitter..
+- make sure you’re really, like really, good friends with kids’ parents because the party like this will test your friendship like nothing else.
+I mean for some it took 5 washes to clean off all the glitter.

-- Parents of my daughter’s friends and our family are incredible!
-They were very supportive and seemed to enjoy the whole process in spite of all the cleaning and washing that had to be done afterwards.
+- The parents of my daughter’s friends and our family are incredible!
+They were very supportive and seemed to enjoy the whole process in spite of all the cleaning and washing that had to be done afterward.

 - Most importantly, I value having special moments with friends and family and creating happy memories for my children.